Overview

 our discretion, utilize margin in your account.
 While the utilization of margin and short selling in a portfolio

-addition, since our fee is based upon the value of assets under management and is not reduced for debit
+since our fee is based upon the value of assets under management and is not reduced for debit balances,

-balances, use of margin increases the fee you pay us.
-However, BTAM expects margin use and short
+use of margin increases the fee you pay us.
+However, BTAM expects margin use and short selling

-selling strategies to be limited and deployed only on behalf of appropriate clients and as investment
+strategies to be limited and deployed only on behalf of appropriate clients and as investment opportunities

 Core Fixed Income Strategy – BTAM’s Core Fixed Income Strategy seeks to preserve principal while

-returns coupled with lower volatility through a portfolio of quality bonds.
-Banyan Tree will manage overall
+coupled with lower volatility through a portfolio of quality bonds.
+Banyan Tree will manage overall portfolio

-portfolio duration based upon its assessment of the current interest rate environment and its estimation of
+duration based upon its assessment of the current interest rate environment and its estimation of the future

-the future direction of interest rates.
-Clients that opt for this strategy commonly do so for those assets that
+direction of interest rates.
+Clients that opt for this strategy commonly do so for those assets that they have

 Short Duration Strategy – The Short Duration Strategy focuses on preservation of principal and seeks to